I’ve only been a dad for 10 months or so, but I’m afraid I already have the look.

 Most of the viewership of that show probably say things like: “UGH I hate her – she is SO skinny.”
 In my case, it is: “How TF does he still have so much hair??
 Screw that guy.”

 Aging happens to everyone and I acknowledge that I am super lucky that I got 27 glasses-free years under my belt.
-Still, it is an interesting thing changing into a full-fledged adult and father.
+Still, it is an interesting thing to change into a full-fledged adult and father.
 Now all I need are some nice white New Balances to mow that yard in.
 Then I can completely become a fatherly spectacle.